Monday, June 16, 2025

 Reservoir Dogs may be one of the “wettest” films in movie history.
 Poor Tim Roth was absolutely drenched in blood for a majority of the film.

-Stealers Wheels’ “Stuck in the Middle With You” is played over a scene in which Mr. Blonde (Michael Madsen) tortures a captured police officer.
+Stealers Wheels’ “Stuck in the Middle with You” is played over a scene in which Mr. Blonde (Michael Madsen) tortures a captured police officer.

 Madsen slices off the officer’s ear with a straight razor before dousing him with gasoline.